-One trait makes a bankruptcy lawyers stand out.
+One trait makes a bankruptcy attorney stand out.

-Bankruptcy forms suck you in to the view that filing a case is just recording what the debtor owns and owes today.
+Bankruptcy forms promote the view that filing a case is just recording what the debtor owns and owes today.
 If all you focus on is the here and now, you can assemble a bankruptcy petition.

 But if there is one, uniform failing in average bankruptcy lawyers, it’s that they confine their attention to the here and now-what does the client have, owe, and earn.

-Great bankruptcy lawyers take the broad view.
+A great bankruptcy lawyer takes the broad view.
 They look backwards and forwards from the filing date before uploading the petition.
 Because bankruptcy rights and consequences flow from both the past and the future.

 Let me count the ways this works.